s-batish/hidden-gems/TESTING.md

 - I was getting the following error when running the admin products page through the HTML validator:
     - ![Admin products page error](docs/testing/admin-products-error.png)
     - Solution: I found this solution on [Stack Overflow](https://stackoverflow.com/questions/18824009/attribute-href-not-allowed-on-element-button-at-this-point) which showed me that I had to add a data-* attribute to the start of the delete_id
-    - I was getting the error that the remove id on the bag page was being duplicated.
+- Another error I received when running the bag page through the HTML validator was that the remove id on the bag page was being duplicated.
 This is because there is functionality for both small devices and large ones on that page.
-        - I had to change one of the ids without disrupting the functionality so I created a slightly different id on the larger screens which meant I had to amend the javascript for this so that it would still work.
+    - Solution: I had to change one of the ids without disrupting the functionality so I created a slightly different id on the larger screens which meant I had to amend the javascript for this so that it would still work.
 - I had an issue where anonymous users who made a purchase would receive a confirmation email from a previous project (Boutique Ado) alongside the confirmation email from Hidden Gems.
-This was particularly strange because thei only happened for users who made a purchase without signing in, and the costs listed on the incorrect email did not match the costs for the correct email and purchase.
+This was particularly strange because this only happened for users who made a purchase without signing in, and the costs listed on the incorrect email did not match the costs for the correct email and purchase.
     - Solution: After a long discussion with my mentor and a tutor I realised that the issue arose from creating the webhooks for this project within the same Stripe account as I had used for the previous project, so after disabling the Boutique Ado webhooks and creating a separate account for that project, I was no longer seeing this issue anymore and all users were only receiving the one correct confirmation email from Hidden Gems.